cvieira850/SendMailRabbitMQ/readme.md

 # Consumer to send mail

 ## RabbitMQ
-First of all, you need to install RabbitMQ and get it running before using the server and client.
+First of all, you need to install RabbitMQ and get it running before using the consumer.

 ## .env
 Copy .env.example to .env and put your data